Should I see a GP before trying to get pregnant?

 Should I book a standard or long appointment?

-I prefer you book a long appointment (30 mins) as there is much to talk about and cover.
+A long appointment (30 mins) is preferred, as there is much to discuss and organise.

 Is the current Covid-19 pandemic affecting pregnancy care?